Skincare Ingredients To Avoid

 Triclosan is added to many consumer products with the intention of reducing or preventing bacterial contamination.
 It’s in most of antibacterial soaps and shower gels, and a lot of the big brand toothpastes, and quite a few big brand cosmetics.
 Triclosan is bad news because it can cause:

-- Abnormal endocrine function – disrupting hormone signaling.
+- Abnormal endocrine function – disrupting hormone signalling.

 - Early exposure to antibacterial products leads to an increased chance of developing allergies, asthma and eczema.